 And although I am certainly no fan of the Redemption Island twist due to the fact that it neuters the show’s most dramatic moment (the vote-off), it is undeniable that the RI element is what led to many of the intriguing strategic decisions of whom to vote out and why.
 (However, I still can’t figure out why they went with three person duels—a.k.a. truels—and they definitely should have stopped RI at the merge.)
 Yes, the challenges were a letdown and there was a bit of a lull just after the merge, but all in all, this was a super solid season from top to bottom and a nice change of pace.

 (Winner: Denise Stapley)

 This season was all about one thing: casting, casting, casting.
 When you look back on what happened, while there were a lot of shake-ups with the voting, there weren’t a whole lot of jaw-on-the-floor shocking moments.
 So why is it so high?
 Because the casting and storylines that developed gave us people to root for and against—something every great Survivorseason needs.
 And the fact that Philippines had such a strong final four also doesn’t hurt.
-12. Survivor: Caramoan — Fans vs. Favorites
+(Recap continues on next page)12.
+Survivor: Caramoan — Fans vs. Favorites

 (Winner: John Cochran)